 5. User Surveys and Studies

-Surveys present a series of questions to users to provide feedback about how users feel (attitudinal data) – this data can be used quantitatively, in large enough numbers, or qualitatively.
-Surveys can be done in-person, but typically are done online.
+Surveys present a series of questions to provide feedback about how users feel (attitudinal data).
+This data can be used quantitatively, in large enough numbers, or qualitatively.
+Surveys can be done in person but typically are done online.
 Particular attention should be made to survey design to make the questions as clear as possible so that results are clear.

 Survey Monkey is a web-based tool to create, send, and analyze surveys of all sizes to users you already know (mailing lists) or through online channels (promoted on social media).
 Leverage pre-built templates and reports specific to the user journey, making it easy to jumpstart UX research for businesses of all sizes.

-User Interviews helps recruit paid users to participate in research from an existing database of professionals and consumers.
-Users are vetted to help ensure quality feedback and can be recruited based on a variety of target data.
+User Interviews help recruit paid users to participate in research from an existing database of professionals and consumers.
+Users are vetted to help ensure quality feedback and can be recruited based on various target data.